 - Can I lower the amount collected?

-- What if I disagree with a Notice of Support Debt (NSD)?
+- What is a Notice of Support Debt (NSD)?

-- What if I disagree with a Notice of Support Owed (NOSO)?
+- What is a Notice of Support Owed (NOSO)?

 - What if my employer withholds child support from my wages but does not send it in to DCS?

 - How can I get in touch with DCS?